 In the event of the redemption, sale or other taxable disposition of such Original Issue Discount Bond prior to stated maturity, however, the amount realized by such owner in excess of the basis of such Original Issue Discount Bond in the hands of such owner (adjusted upward by the portion of the original issue discount allocable to the period for which such Bond was held by such initial owner) is includable in gross income.
-(Because original issue discount is treated as interest for federal income tax purposes, the discussion regarding interest on the Bonds under the caption "LEGAL MATTERS-Tax Opinion" generally applies, except as otherwise provided below, to original issue discount on an Original Issue Discount Bond held by an owner who purchased such Bond at the initial offering price in the initial public offering of the Bonds, and should be considered in connection with the discussion in this portion of the Official Statement.)
+(Because original issue discount is treated as interest for federal income tax purposes, the discussion regarding interest on the Bonds under the caption "LEGAL MATTERS-Tax Opinion" generally applies, except as otherwise provided below, to original issue discount on an Original Issue Discount Bond at the initial offering price in the initial public offering of the Bonds, and should be considered in connection with the discussion in this portion of the Official Statement.)